UKHomeOffice/hof-db-table-replacer/README.md

 This repository currently offers either [pg-promise](https://vitaly-t.github.io/pg-promise/index.html) or [knex.js](https://knexjs.org/) to handle db connection and query building.
 You can configure the client and model used using environment variables.

+To optimise potentially large inserts both models make use of their respective client's batch insert functionality inside SQL transactions.
+This approach aims to reduce the overheads of making many inserts by queuing them into smaller batches and running sequentially.
+Please see the batch insert docs for [pg-promise](https://github.com/vitaly-t/pg-promise/wiki/Data-Imports) and [Knex](https://knexjs.org/guide/utility.html#batchinsert) for more information.
+It may be that in different environment situations one model works better than the other.

 Some [documentation of the high level design process for the lookup replacer](https://collaboration.homeoffice.gov.uk/display/DSASS/High+Level+Ellaboration+-+IMB-68) can be found in the HOF Confluence.

 ## Script steps